 There are two primary types of NAND: raw and managed.
-Raw NAND comes in different flavors, including single-level cell (SLC), multilevel cell (MLC) and triple-level cell (TLC).
+Raw NAND comes in different flavors, including single-level cell (SLC), multilevel cell (MLC), triple-level cell (TLC) and quad-level cell (QLC).
 Raw NAND requires external management but is the lowest cost/GB NAND flash available.
 Managed NAND incorporates memory management into the package, simplifying the design-in process.

 Raw NAND provides the lowest cost per bit but requires an external host controller (not contained within the package) to perform all manage¬ment functions (e.g., ECC, FTL).

 - One bit per cell; high performance and write endurance; designed for high-end, high-density, mission-critical systems where NAND high performance standards and reliability are required and cost reduction is not a major driver

 - Low-density SLC devices with a NOR-like serial interface to simplify system design

 - Two bits per cell; a good balanced of performance and write endurance for a wide range of cost-sensitive, high-density applications

 - Uses special programming algorithms to extend write endurance; typically used in high-write workloads like time shifting (pausing live TV)